The Statistical Face of a Region under Monsoon Rainfall in Eastern India: Data and Pre-processing

 Some directionality in the star-hull approximation error is also evident from Figure~\ref{fig2}, with largest error occurring along the East and West directions.
 This implies that most of the hollowness of the star-hull approximation happens in these directions.
 The other directions of larger error occur approximately at the interval of $\pi/4$.
 These findings may be used in future to embellish the model of the star-hull presented in this paper.

-\section{Adjustment for Asymmetry}
+\subsection{Adjustment for Asymmetry}

 A major challenge for the above analysis of the star-hull radial functions is the asymmetric distribution of the values of the function at any given point.
 The asymmetry arises from the fact that smaller contours are generally more abundant than larger ones in the above data.
-To examine the extent of this asymmetry, let us consider the set of relevant complete contours in the TRMM data (see Section~\ref{sec:FPCA_sample}).
-The set of values of the radial function for any given $\theta$ have a very skewed distribution.
+To examine the extent of this asymmetry, let us consider the set of relevant complete contours in the TRMM data (see Section~\ref{sec:trmm_data}).
+The set of values of the radial function for any given $\theta$, which indicates the size of the contours in that direction, have a very skewed distribution.
 This fact is brought out by Figure~\ref{fig4}, where the skewness is plotted against $\theta$ (dashed curve).
+Here the skewness at any direction $\theta$ is computed by using sample moments (i.e., by the ratio of the third central moment and the square root of the third power of the second central moment) of the values of the radial function at $\theta$ taking values over a uniform grid of size 1000 over the range $[0,2\pi]$.
 For convenience of further analysis, we transform the data through a monotone function in such a way that the distribution of the transformed values of the radial functions (with all cases and angles pooled together) is standard normal.
 Specifically, the transformation is $\Phi^{-1}\circ F_n$, where $\Phi$ is the standard normal distribution function, and $F_n$ is the empirical distribution function of the untransformed radial distances for all cases and all angles, chosen over a uniform grid of size 1000 over the range $[0,2\pi]$.
 The solid curve of Figure~\ref{fig4} shows the plot of the skewness of the transformed data against $\theta$.
 It transpires that this single transformation is able to bring the skewness at all directions close to zero.
 It is the transformed data that are used for the subsequent analysis.